lcserny/go-videosmover/README.md

  - add Controller/s for UI rendering, use that as entry point
  - add support for html UI (so the requester doesn't need to provide Ui rendering)

-# WebUI Server
+# Webview
 #### Description
-How to run Server:
+How to run:
 - get https://github.com/gobuffalo/packr
-- from root of project `packr build cmd/webui_server.go`
+- from root of project `packr build cmd/webview.go`
-- launch server
+- launch app

 # Commander
 #### Description